 Ellis G. Farstvedt, DVM, MS, Diplomate ACVS, is a board certified equine surgeon.
 Dr. Ellis has been a great colleague and friend.
 His expertise and assistance in consultation, Arthroscopic and Endoscopic surgery and referrals has been a tremendous asset to our practice and Patients.

 Dominique Gruber, RVT – Practice Manager.
 She grew up on the Sunshine Coast of British Columbia.
 At 15 years of age she started her career in the veterinary industry at a small animal practice on the Sunshine Coast, since then she has worked in 5 different practices.
 In 2012 she graduated from Thompson Rivers University as a registered Veterinary Technician.
 Her professional interests include canine and feline nutrition counseling, dentistry and preventative care.
 Dominique has shown Andalusian horses in Canada and the US and traveled around North America as a show-jumping groom.
 She is also a licensed Zumba instructor and is so happy to be living in Red Lodge with Casey and their children Jack and Reed.

 Heather Schoeller, BSc is originally from Homestead, Florida.
 She moved to the Joliet/Roberts area in 2002.
 She attended Joliet High School where she graduated with honors in 2009.
 From there she graduated from Montana State University with a Bachelor’s degree in Animal Science and started working at the practice in May of 2013.
 When she is not assisting with both large and small animal appointments, and surgeries she enjoys hanging out with friends.
-She also enjoys hunting, fishing, horseback riding, pretty much anything outdoors and spending time with her two dogs Abby (10 year old Aussie) and Whiskey (11 month old Blue Heeler).
+She also enjoys hunting, fishing, horseback riding, pretty much anything outdoors and spending time with her three dogs Abby, Whiskey, and Kita.